hetio/hetmatpy/README.md

 conda env create --file=environment.yml
 ```

-Then use `source activate hetmech` and `source deactivate` to activate or deactivate the environment.
+Then use `conda activate hetmech` and `conda deactivate` to activate or deactivate the environment.

 ## Acknowledgements